Skip to main content

 • Junior Accessory Dwelling Units (JADUs): JADUs are smaller versions of ADUs.
 They are often created by converting an existing bedroom.
 They do not need to have a full kitchen, but they must have a wet bar.

-Benefits for the Owner and Community
+Benefits for the owner and community

 Like other parts of the Bay Area, Marin County is experiencing a severe housing shortage.
 The creation of ADUs is one solution we can use to help address our affordable housing challenges.
 Benefits of building an ADU include: